-The Philippine judiciary faced unprecedented challenges during the coronavirus pandemic.
-Yet, it became an opportunity for the courts to innovate and transform the judicial system.
-To protect the health of the members of the judiciary, personnel, lawyers, and litigants while balancing the people's access to justice, trial and non-trial proceedings were conducted through fully remote videoconferencing through microsoft teams platform.
-The objective was to make the courts resilient to the pandemic situation by using technology as a means.
-Realizing that technology was the solution to the problem of maintaining and enhancing access to the justice system, the "on-line courts" were activated.
+The Philippine Judiciary faced unprecedented challenges during the coronavirus pandemic.
+Yet, it became an opportunity for the Courts to innovate and transform the judicial system.
+To protect the health of the members of the Judiciary, personnel, lawyers, and litigants while balancing the people's access to justice, trial and non-trial proceedings were conducted through fully remote videoconferencing through Microsoft Teams Platform.
+The objective was to make the Courts resilient to the pandemic situation by using technology as a means.
+Realizing that technology was the solution to the problem of maintaining and enhancing access to the justice system, the "On-Line Courts" were activated.

-Prior to the pandemic, the Rules of Court required face-toface or actual in-court proceedings.
-But the Supreme Court has been employing modern technology like the use of live-link television testimony in criminal case where the witness or the victim is a child relative to the Rule on Examination of Child Witness1 and when presenting testimonial evidence through electronic means in both civil and criminal cases under the Rule on Electronic Evidence.2 In fact, on June 25, 2019, the Supreme Court issued the Proposed Guidelines on the Use of Videoconferencing Technology for the Remote Appearance or Testimony of Certain
+Prior to the pandemic, the Philippine Rules of Court requires face-to-face or actual In-Court proceedings.
+But the Supreme Court has been employing modern technology like the use of Live-Link Television Testimony in criminal case where the witness or the victim is a child relative to A.M.
+No. 004-07-SC (Rule on Examination of Child Witness) and when presenting testimonial evidence through electronic means in both civil and criminal cases